Using Human Samples in Research

-As far as research is concerned HTA regulations are responsible for governing the way in which human samples are collected and stored, but REC is responsible for governing the use of samples.
+As far as research is concerned, HTA regulations are responsible for governing the way in which human samples are collected and stored, and REC is responsible for governing the use of samples.

 This flowchart takes you through the mechanisms needed to access human tissue for research which has been taken for either the primary purpose of research or for diagnosis.

 The Imperial College Healthcare Tissue Bank provides the infrastructure to help you use human tissue for your research in a way that is both ethical and compliant with the HTA regulations.

 Material cannot be released for use in research until a formal application is approved.
 Access to samples is open to researchers inside or outside Imperial College London or Imperial College Healthcare NHS Trust.

 The fixed material is a very valuable resource for research, as it can be linked to extensive information on how the patient has been treated, and how the patient has responded to treatment.

 Appropriate consent must be obtained from the patient’s relatives using the post mortem.

 The Human Anatomy Unit (HAU) is a teaching facility which provides anatomy and pathology resources for students and practitioners of medicine and allied healthcare professions.